Simon-Brandt/ShellArgparser/README.md

 - [`@Header`](#header-directive)
 - [`@Help`](#help-directive)

-Thereby, `<ArgumentGroup>` can be the name of any argument group given in the arguments definition, like `"Arguments"` for the include directive `@Arguments` or `"Options"` for the include directive `@Options`. `@Header` prints the header, `@Help` the help and usage options.
+Thereby, `<ArgumentGroup>` can be the name of any argument group given in the arguments definition, like `"Mandatory options"` for the include directive `@Mandatory options` or `"Optional options"` for the include directive `@Optional options`. `@Header` prints the header, `@Help` the help and usage options.
 Finally, the shorthand `@All` means to use the header, all argument groups, and the help options, in this order.

 Further, lines starting with a `"#"` character in the help file aren't printed if [`ARGPARSER_HELP_FILE_KEEP_COMMENTS`](#argparser_help_file_keep_comments) is set to `false`.
 This allows you to comment your help file, perhaps to explain the structure&mdash;or just to write a header with your name inside.